Mike Redman

-Mike Redman (1978) is a musician, record producer, film maker, label owner and multidisciplinary artist from the Netherlands.
+Mike Redman (born 1978) is a musician, record producer, film maker, label owner and multidisciplinary artist from the Netherlands.
 He owns the leading record label Redrum Recordz and creates music in different musical genres (Hardcore, rap, hip-hop, metal, drum and bass, breakcore, Jungle).
 Redman founded groups Redrum Squad, Deformer, Wormskull and Voodoom.
 He has toured internationally with these acts and collaborated with renowned international artists and producers.
 Redman has released records with artists including American rap group Public Enemy, Hollywood producer Charles Band and Chino XL.

 Redman combines his work in the music business with making films, music videos and movie soundtracks.
 His documentaries Anagram and Sample: Not For Sale were screened at international film festivals and received critical acclaim.

 Redman has also done notable work in the field of special make-up effects for film and television and he has exhibited as an artist.
 He operates internationally, mostly between Europe, New York and Japan.